mikhaelsantos/py-streamr-cli/README.md

-# Streamr Client
+# Streamr Client (Unofficial)
 By using this client, you can easily develop Python-based backend systems to interact with the Streamr API.
 You can, for example, subscribe to real-time data in Streams, produce new data to Streams, and create new Streams.

 This library is work-in-progress based on the Javascript implementation which can be found here and doesn't provide wrapper functions for all the endpoints in the Streamr API.
-Currently it covers producing and subscribing to data as well as manipulating Stream objects.

 ## Installation